-UserGuiding offers prices that are below the market average, and also has a bootstrap plan for startups(click to apply).
+UserGuiding offers prices that are below the market average, and also has a plan for startups(click to apply).

 UserGuiding’s starts from $99/month with the Startup plan while the Growth plan is $299/month, and for even larger companies, a custom Enterprise plan is available.